mikecaines/ok-kit-js/README.md

 * **JsonLoader**: A Promise based API for making HTTP requests, and handling JSON format responses.

+* **Logger**: A lightweight logger which supports all RFC 5424 levels, and forwards to the browser console.

 * **MathUtils**: Utilities for random number generation, etc.

 * **ObjectUtils**: Utilities for extending classes, cloning objects, etc.